chinamike65/hugo-tuolesi/content/book3/book3en.md

 Because when a person enters a deep sleep, the coarse breathing stops, and only the very fine air is flowing.
 The next morning, if this fine flow of air is not broken, the person can wake up again, which is actually a very rare thing.

-If you think about these three reasons, you will understand: we people in Jambuvidpa have many causes of death, few causes of birth, and the moment of death is uncertain.
+If you think about these three reasons, you will understand: we people in Jambudvipa have many causes of death, few causes of birth, and the moment of death is uncertain.

 Life is fragile, and even waking up after falling asleep is a miracle, and it’s true, but we don’t usually realize it.